doc4d/docs/docs/Desktop/sessions.md

 You can share data between all processes of the user session using the [`session.storage`](../API/SessionClass.md#storage) shared object.
 For example, you can launch a user authentication and verification procedure when a client connects to the server, involving entering a code sent by e-mail or SMS into the application.
 You then add the user information to the session storage, enabling the server to identify the user.
 This way, the 4D server can access user information for all client processes, enabling customized code to be written according to the user's role.

-You can also assign privileges to a remote user session to control access when the session comes from Qodly pages running in web areas.
+On the server, you can also assign privileges to a remote user session to control access when the session comes from Qodly pages running in web areas.

-### Availability

-The remote user `session` object is available from:

-- Project methods that have the [Execute on Server](../Project/project-method-properties.md#execute-on-server) attribute (they are executed in the "twinned" process of the client process),
-- Triggers,
-- ORDA [data model functions](../ORDA/ordaClasses.md) (except those declared with the [`local`](../ORDA/ordaClasses.md#local-functions) keyword),
-- Database methods such as [`On Server Open Connection`](../commands/on-server-open-connection-database-method) and [`On Server Close Connection`](../commands/on-server-close-connection-database-method).

 ## Stored procedure sessions {#stored-procedure-sessions}